USAJOBS/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 title: How to apply
 sidenav: how-to-apply
 lead: This section tells the job seeker how they can apply to a job.
-current-fields: [ "Apply by fax", "Positions filled statement", "Actions", "Agency contact information", "Preview questionnaire URL", "Next steps"]
+current-fields: [ "Apply by fax", "Positions filled statement", "Agency contact information", "Preview questionnaire URL", "Next steps"]

 ---